rexrainbow/phaser3-rex-notes/docs/docs/realtimetimers.md

 - `name` : Any name string of this timer.
 - `period` : Will expire after period time, in millisecond.
 - `data` : Any kind of custom data.
 - `currentTimestamp` : Start this time in current time, optional.
-Will get current timestamp by default.
+    - `undefined` : Get current timestamp from `getTimestampCallback` callback.

 or